 - Career planning – Knowing yourself and your skills, and knowing what you want and how to get there through training or other pathways, is all part of having a plan to help you make decisions and take action to get to your goals.

 - Finding a job - So you're ready to go out there and get a job?
 Got your CV/resumé ready?
 All good with writing a job application?
 Ready for a job interview?
 Take a look at our helpful hints and find out how to get out there and get that job.

 - Information and resources – We've put together a list of some great websites and resources with lots of useful information to help with your jobseeking.

 Support and assistance

-Jobs and Skills Centres are dedicated to helping you be successful and reach your goals, and they're available throughout Western Australia - there's eight regional centres located from Broome in the North to Kalgoorlie in the East and Albany in the South, as well as five centres in Perth.
+Jobs and Skills Centres are dedicated to helping you be successful and reach your goals, and they're available throughout Western Australia - there's seven regional centres located from Broome in the North to Kalgoorlie in the East and Albany in the South, as well as eight centres in Perth.